 The Easy Way to Play B Minor

 The first alternative to the Bm chord keeps your fingers in about the same positions, minus the barre.
 It maintains a full sound, though it is not an actual B minor.
 Nevertheless, it poses a relatively easy way to start learning B minor.
+You'll notice this chord is similar to it's major counterpart, the B chord.

 Place your index finger just behind the second fret of the first string, or high E string.
 Your middle finger should rest by the third fret of the second, or B, string.
 The ring finger nears the fourth fret of the fourth, or D, string.
 Finally, place your pinky by the fourth fret of the third string.